putkoff/putkoff_gui_tools/README.md

 7. **Error Handling**: The `main` function handles exceptions to avoid abrupt termination of the program.
 But error handling could be improved in certain parts, especially in API interactions.

 Overall, the code is quite advanced and complex, and seems well-structured and modular.
-Some functions are missing, and there is